Single-Course Engelsk 5 ECTS

 Learning Objectives

-• Better understand how pavements behave under service conditions
+• Understand how pavements behave under service conditions

-• Identify construction and design parameters that affect performance
+• Recognize and explain construction and design parameters that affect performance

 • Perform inverse analysis of pavement layer properties

-• Employ linear viscoelastic theory for material characterization
+• Implement linear viscoelastic theory for material characterization

 Course Content